 “We have always supported Chase Home and the great work that Meme and the staff provide,” he said.
 “This Home and these children are an important part of the Seacoast community.”

 LaLime, who now owns his own restoration company—TRE Cleaning & Restoration—expressed gratitude at the work performed by Insurcomm.

 “They even made some repairs that were not covered by insurance,” he said.
 “Between their work and the $50,000 grant award from the City of Portsmouth last year, the Chase Home structure is not only sound, it feels like a real home…We are all so thankful.”

 According to Wheeler, all restoration and upgrade work is now completed at Chase Home, which took approximately 2 years.

 “So much has taken place over the last two years—and more work was recently done by Portsmouth Rotary to help finish off our 3rd floor for staff,” she said.
 “We are really so fortunate at all the caring people that have come through here these last 2 years.
 The result is that we have a beautiful home for kids who deserve to feel welcome.”

-Founded in 1877 as an orphanage, Chase Home has evolved through the years to meet needs in the community related to children and youth.
-Offering a home for some and working with others in their own homes, Chase Home provides evidence-based treatment and support to families in crisis.
+Founded in 1877 as an orphanage, Chase Home has evolved through the years to meet needs in the greater Seacoast community related to children and youth.
+To learn more about Chase Home, visit www.chasehome.org.